Jan 16 2026

 Start with a high-level snapshot of your finances.
 What do you own?
 What do you owe?
 Where does your money come from, and where does it go?

 You don’t need a perfect budget, but having a clear sense of cash flow can be surprisingly empowering.
-If things feel tight, small tweaks like using your SuperGold Card for discounts whenever possible, reviewing power plans, or trimming unused subscriptions can free up more breathing room than you might expect.
+If things feel tight, small tweaks like cutting back on take-out coffee or takeaway food, reviewing power plans, or trimming unused subscriptions can free up more breathing room than you might expect.

 3. Simplify wherever you can

-Over the years, it’s easy to accumulate multiple bank accounts, investment platforms and insurance policies.
+Over the years, it’s easy to accumulate multiple bank accounts, investment platforms, insurance policies and subscriptions.
 While each may have made sense at the time, too many moving parts can make your finances harder to manage than they need to be.

 An annual fit check is a good opportunity to ask: can this be simpler?